dakami/overflowd/README.md

 caused a tracer message to go to the source and destination of traffic?

 Purely through stochastic dynamics, you'd end up with metadata -- the nastier the flood, the faster the context would arrive.
+And you wouldn't need everyone to deploy all at once (which is good because this is a thing that does not happen).
+Over time, more participants, better data distribution.
+Some participants, some data distribution.

 It'd certainly be easier to trace spoofed flows, manage asymmetric routing issues (traceroute is pleasantly naive), and honestly, just figure out who to